[Opinion] Macron's 'European army': why is everyone talking about it?

 Perhaps this is the true nature of the "European army".
 More than a dream, a slogan or a long-term horizon, this is an invitation to democratically debate the future of our security.

-Pierre Haroche is a research fellow in European security at the Military School for Strategic Research (IRSEM) in Paris
+Pierre Haroche is a research fellow in European security at the Institute for Strategic Research (IRSEM) in Paris